MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/webapi/discover-url-organization-web-api.md

 ### Scope of the returned information

-For the global Discovery service, the `Instances` entity set, returns the set of instances that the user has access to across all geographies, when no filters are applied.
+For the regional discovery service, the `Instances` entity set, returns the set of instances that the user has access to in a particular geography, when no filters are applied.
 The returned data has a scope as described below.

 -   Includes all instances in the commercial cloud where the user is provisioned and enabled, except sovereign clouds instances are not returned